TJREVERB/HERMES/README.md

 ## How to run a set of tests

-Create `runfile.hermes`, with your test cases to run over an interval
+Create `runstack.yaml`, with your test cases to run over an interval

-Pass the filepath to `runfile.hermes` with `-t` or `--testfile`.
+Pass the filepath to `runstack.yaml` with `-t` or `--testfile`.

-Example: `python hermes.py --config config.json -t runfile.hermes`
+Example: `python main.py --config config.json -t runstack.yaml`

-    # Example runfile.hermes
+    # Example runstack.yaml
     runtime: 5  # in seconds
     modules:  # what modules to activate during the test period
         - APRS